google/ground-platform/CONTRIBUTING.md

 ### Creating a branch

-We strongly contributors to create a separate branch for each pull request.
+We strongly encourage contributors to create a separate branch for each pull request.
 Maintainers working directly in `google/ground-platform` should create branches with names in the form `<username>/<issue-no>/<short-desc>`.
 For example:

 ```shell
 git checkout -d gino-m/1234/fix-save-button